lesegura/surveyworskhop/code/Intro-to-survey-and-srvyr-package-and-categorical-data-analysis-in-tidy-R.md

     ## 4 Other     23389002.
 2270278.
 7.69   0.738
     ## 5 Hispanic  18951150.
 2885203.
 6.23   1.00

-Create a graph to visualy examine the weighted distribution of race.
+Create a graph to visually examine the weighted distribution of race.

 ``` r
 race_tab |>